Code-Institute-Submissions/SportsStore/README.md

 ## View Project

-* The code used to develop this slang dictionary application can be viewed [here](https://github.com/Murphj99/SportsStore)
+* The code used to develop this E-commerce application can be viewed [here](https://github.com/Murphj99/SportsStore)
 * The live version of the application was deployed using [Heroku](https://dashboard.heroku.com/apps/aobsportsstore) and can be viewed here [AOBSports](https://aobsportsstore.herokuapp.com/)